Mavekepeter/Digitalclock/README.md

 # Digitalclock
-#This is pythone program that show current time in hour,minutes and seconds
+#This is python program that show current time in hour,minutes and seconds